Updated 2025-02-22

 In general, here's how to enable IPv6 for a FastConnect virtual circuit:

 • Virtual circuit BGP: Ensure the FastConnect virtual circuit has IPv6 BGP addresses.
-If you're responsible for providing the BGP IP addresses, when you set up a new virtual circuit or edit an existing one, there's a place for the two IPv4 BGP addresses.
-There's a separate check box for Enable IPv6 Address Assignment and a place to provide the two IPv6 addresses.
+If you're responsible for providing the BGP IP addresses, when you set up a new virtual circuit or edit an existing one, the Console has a place for the two IPv4 BGP addresses.
+The Console also has a separate checkbox for Enable IPv6 Address Assignment and a place to provide the two IPv6 addresses.
 If you're editing an existing virtual circuit to add support for IPv6, it goes down while being reprovisioned to use the new BGP information.

-• VCN route tables: For each IPv6-enabled subnet in the VCN, update its route table to include rules that route the IPv6 traffic from the VCN to the IPv6 subnets in your on-premises network.
-For example, the Destination CIDR Block for a route rule would be an IPv6 subnet in your on-premises network, and the Target would be the dynamic routing gateway (DRG) attached to the IPv6-enabled VCN.
+• VCN route tables: For each IPv6-enabled subnet in the VCN, update its route table to include rules that route the IPv6 traffic from the VCN to the IPv6 subnets in an on-premises network.
+For example, the Destination CIDR Block for a route rule would be an IPv6 subnet in an on-premises network, and the Target would be the Dynamic Routing Gateway (DRG) attached to the IPv6-enabled VCN.

-If you do not yet have a FastConnect connection, see these topics to get started:
+If you don't already have a FastConnect connection, see these topics to get started:

 Site-to-Site VPN and IPv6